Wales Rugby League legend Billy Boston has at last received what he’s wanted for most of his life – a Welsh cap.

 The 81-year old was in attendance at the recent inaugural Wales Rugby League Hall of Fame dinner, where he, along with fellow Cardiffian Gus Risman became the first two inductees.

-Due to a lack of professional Welsh rugby players at the time of Boston’s career, there were only two full Wales internationals played during that period where Boston was injured.
-However he did play against France “B” for Wales and also for Wales against St Helens on a three-match tour of South Wales.
+Due to a lack of professional Welsh rugby players at the time of Boston’s career, there were only two full Wales internationals played during that period, and on both cases Boston was injured.
+However he did play against France “B” for Wales in 1955 (played at the same time that the France first team was touring Australia).
+Following the awarding of his cap, he has been given heritage #382.
+This number, which falls between the winter and Super League era of rugby league, has become available due to a reporting error from 1995, that was discovered after the heritage numbers were introduced.

 Wales Rugby League’s president Mike Nicholas gave tribute to Billy Boston on the night.